sku899/QA_Project1/readme.md

 The project in Git Hub will be fetched to GCP instance to test if the app can be accessed from Internet.

 # 11.Developing process #
-- The project starts from a simplified table which has only three attributes.
-Use this table to learn how to use HTML form, FLASK and SQLAlchemy.
+- The project starts from a simplified table which has only three attributes, to use this table to practice HTML form, FLASK and SQLAlchemy.
-- Learn how to use form to receive the client’s request and data and use Flask to perform the corresponding actions to the request and display the execution result
+- How to use form to receive the client’s request and data and use Flask to perform the corresponding actions to the request and display the execution result.
-- After I have a better understanding of this framework, more complicated relational tables.
+- I then develop more complicated relational tables after I have a better understanding of the framework.
 - Develop codes to response to all the requests.
 - Test the codes.

 # 12. Challenges #
-> There are several challenges while developing this project,
+> There are several challenges when I develop this project,

-1. Environment: There are setup issues in many occasions.
-For example, UBUNTU revisions between the local PC and GCP instance are different.
-Different versions of UBUNTU have different setups which are unique and not compatible.
-It would be great if there is a recommended setup at the very beginning of the training.
+1. Environment: There are settings issues in many occasions.
+For example, UBUNTU versions between the local PC and GCP instance are different.
+Different versions of UBUNTU have different setings which are not compatible.
-1. Rational database with foreign key.
-It took me some time to figure out the naming of backreef in db.Relational function.
+2. Relational database with foreign key: It took me some time to figure out the naming of backreef in db.Relational function.
-1. There are variables passed between different routes.
+3. There are issues to pass variables between different routes.
 In the beginning I use session[‘variable’] to pass the variables.
-They work but also result in some problems, especially in performing pytest.
-Thanks for Luck’s suggestion to use dynamic URL.
+They work but also result in some problems, particularly in performing pytest.
-1. DateTime comparison.
+4. DateTime comparison.
 As mention above when the users make an appointment, they need to select a future working day.
 To make this work, the selected date is compared to the current day (today).
-Due to the date format, the comparison is not  straightforward.
-Eventually, the dates were converted to an integer for the comparison purpose.
+The comparison is not straightforward due to the date format, therefore, the dates are converted to the integer for the comparison purpose.
-1. Another datetime issue rises when I run Pytest.
-I have to change the code to in Pytest bookings.date= datetime.now()
+5. Another datetime issue rises when I run Pytest.
+I have to change the code to bookings.date= datetime.now() in Pytest.

 #### for pytest ####
 - When I use session[‘var’] to pass the variable between routes, pytest returns error, something like KeyError: id.
-I suspect that is caused by session variable.
+I think it is caused by session variable.
 - Luke suggested me to use Dynamic URL.
-Then I pass the variable by using ‘url/<email>/<id>’.
+Hence I pass the variable by using ‘url/<email>/<id>’.
 I use the following code to perform test,
 >
     self.client.post(
      	url_for('signup'),
         data = dict(email ="John.doe@company.com"),
         follow_redirects=True
     )
 This code works.

 # 13. Author #